 The Large Hadron Collider (LHC) at CERN, Geneva, Switzerland, will be upgraded in two phases, resulting in ten times higher luminosity.
-The ATLAS detector is one of the two major experiments at the LHC.
-For the first phase of the luminosity upgrade, the plan is to install a new layer of pixel detector inside the present pixel detector to compensate for the expected degradation due to the intense radiation.
+The ATLAS detector is one of the two major experiments designed to study proton-proton collisions at the LHC.
+For the first phase of the luminosity upgrade, the plan is to install a new pixel layer inside the present pixel detector to compensate for the expected degradation of the pixel detector due to radiation damage.
 We have designed three ASICs for possible applications in the optical links for the new pixel layer.

 The prototype ASICs were fabricated using a 130 nm CMOS 8RF process.
-The ASICs contain three circuit blocks [1]; a VCSEL driver (optimized for operation at 640 Mb/s and 3.2 Gb/s), a PIN receiver with a clock and data recovery circuit capable of operation at 40, 160, or 320 Mb/s, and a clock multiplier (two versions) designed to operate at 640 Mb/s.
+The ASICs contain three main circuit blocks [1]; a VCSEL driver optimized for operation at 640 Mb/s and 3.2 Gb/s, a PIN receiver with a clock and data recovery circuit capable of operation at 40, 160, or 320 Mb/s, and a clock multiplier (two versions) designed to operate at 640 Mb/s.
 The clock multiplier is needed to produce a higher frequency clock to serialize the data for transmission.
-All circuitries were designed following test results and guidelines from CERN on radiation tolerant design in the 130 nm process used [2].
-We have characterized the ASICs in the lab followed by an irradiation with 24 GeV protons at CERN.
+All circuitry within the ASICs was designed following test results and guidelines from CERN on radiation tolerant design in the 130 nm process used [2].
+We have characterized the prototype ASICs in the lab followed by an irradiation with 24 GeV protons at CERN.
 The results are summarized below.
 All ASICs tested were packaged for the irradiation and therefore we experienced some speed degradation due to the added stray capacitance of the packaging.